sophieabby/sophieabby.github.io/_pages/about.md

 Join us!
 ------

-Don't hesitate to send us informal enquiries.
+If you are interested in discussing possibilities to join us, at [CompBio@TrEE](https://tree-timc.github.io/compbio), don't hesitate to send an informal enquiry.
 More [here](https://tree-timc.github.io/compbio/joinus/).